-You can currently pick up this strap from Amazon for $38.
+You can currently pick up this strap from Amazon for under $50.

 14. IMO Straps

-You can pick up any of their neoprene straps for $29.
+You can pick up any of their neoprene straps on their website.

 15. Neoprene Strap from Ape Case

 If you want something basic, but pretty comfortable at a really good price, this would be a great choice.
-You can currently pick one up for $12.99 on Amazon.
+You can pick one up on Amazon right now.